 - To keep their nails well-groomed, remove the old nail sheaths, and expose the new nail growth inside.

-So, instead of trying to get your cat to stop scratching, redirect her to a scratching post or cat tree that is acceptable to you – and your cat!
+So, instead of trying to get your cat to stop scratching, train her to a scratching post or cat tree that is acceptable to you – and your cat!

 What Makes a Good Scratching Post or Pad?